nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

    $ git remote add nsnam https://gitlab.com/nsnam/ns-3-dev

-With the command above, we added a remote repository, named upstream, which links to the official ns-3 repo.
+With the command above, we added a remote repository, named nsnam, which links to the official ns-3 repo.
 To show your remote repositories:

 .. sourcecode:: bash